665 Indiana State University Naming

 - If the University is unable to complete the project, or establish the program or endowment, the potential benefactor will be entitled to redirect, retract or seek a refund of their contribution.

-- In those instances where a building has been razed, property eliminated, or an academic entity has been discontinued, the University will make every effort to recognize the individual family or corporation in question in a manner consistent with the original naming.
+- In those instances where a building has been razed, property eliminated, accidently destroyed by fire or natural disaster or an academic entity has been discontinued, the University will make every effort to recognize the individual, family or corporation in question in a manner consistent with the original naming and in consultation with the donor, when possible.
 With respect to a former building and upon approval by the President, recognition will include an official marker identifying the site for posterity.

 665.5 Benefactor Naming Requirements and Funding Levels